dmbarbour/glas/docs/GlasNamespaces.md

 # Glas Namespaces

-The glas namespace model is the foundation for modularity, extensibility, scalability, and version control of glas systems.
-A glas system, including runtime configuration and applications, is expressed as one enormous namespace across multiple files and DVCS repositories.
+The glas namespace is the foundation for modularity, extensibility, metaprogramming, and version control of glas systems.

- glas namespace will define both applications and runtime configuration options, albeit in a structured way to support lazy loading and caching.

- There is no strong separation of configurations and applications.

-A configuration may import other files, supporting file-based modularity.
-Instead of a separate package manager, applications and programs are defined in the configuration namespace.
-This results in a very large namespace, and performance must be mitigated by lazy loading and caching.

-aggregate definitions and overrides across multiple DVCS repositories.
-It also serves the role of package, also serve the role of package manager

-A glas namespace  nice systemic features: modular, extensible, scalable, predictable, and programmable.

-For modularity, I want the ability to define a namespace across multiple files and DVCS resources.
-Extensibility means I can introduce new definitions or modify existing definitions without invasively modifying files.
-Scalability requires parallelism, lazy evaluation, caching of definitions, and access control such that I can work effectively with very large namespaces.
-Predictability requires a deterministic outcome, automated testing, and effective control of relationships within the namespace.
-And programmability involves robust procedural generation of a namespace via definitions within the same namespace.

-## Representations
+A user's view of a glas system is expressed as an enormous namespace importing from multiple files and DVCS repositories.
+In general, the user will import from some DVCS repositories representing a community, company, or specific projects of interest, then override some definitions for user-specific resources, preferences, or authorities.
+Working with a huge namespace is mitigated by lazy evaluation and caching.

 I propose to represent a glas namespace *procedurally*: a program that 'writes' definitions when evaluated in a suitable context.
-At the top level, this procedure will be parameterized by a source file, also serving as a front-end compiler for a specific file extension.
-This design delegates many representation details to the [glas program model](GlasProg.md), but we must further specify an algebraic effects API and other contextual features.
+At the top level, this procedure is parameterized by a source file, also serving as a front-end compiler for a specific file extension.
+This delegates many representation details to the [glas program model](GlasProg.md).

+## Proposed Representation

 Some useful types:

-        type Name = Binary excluding NULL, prefix-unique, as a bitstring, type Definition = Abstract Assembly (separate doc) type NSDict = Map of Name to Definition, as dict type Prefix = Binary excluding NULL, empty up to a full name type TLMap = Map of Prefix to (Prefix | NULL), as dict
+        type Name = prefix-unique Binary, excluding NULL, as bitstring type Prefix = any prefix of Name (empty to full), byte aligned type TL = Map of Prefix to (Prefix | NULL) as radix tree dict
-           # match longest prefix; NULL in RHS is a deletion or restriction
+          # rewrites longest matching prefix, invalidates if NULL
+        type NSDict = Map of Name to AST as radix tree dict type AST = (Name, List of AST)      # constructor
+                 | d:Data                   # embedded data
+                 | n:Name                   # namespace ref
+                 | s:(AST, List of TL)      # scoped AST
+                 | z:List of TL             # localization

-Algebraic effects API (roughly):
+Compiler effects API (roughly):

-* `define(NSDict)` - emit a batch of definitions
+* `def(NSDict)` - emit a batch of definitions
-* `move(TLMap)` - apply translation to future assigned names (LHS of NSDict)
+* `move(TL)` - apply translation to future assigned names (LHS of NSDict)
-* `link(TLMap)` - apply translation to future definitions (RHS of NSDict, eval)
+* `link(TL)` - apply translation to future definitions (RHS of NSDict, eval)
 * `fork(N)` - returns non-deterministic choice of natural number 0..(N-1)
-* `eval(Definition)` - evaluate under current translation
+* `eval(AST)` - evaluate under current translation
 * `load(URL)` - compile another source file
-* `source` - abstract source file (location, version, content, etc.) to support live coding.
+* `source` - abstract source (location, version, etc.) to support notebook apps and debugging.

-This will surely need some tweaking as things are developed, but it's sufficient to discuss implications.
+## Abstract Assembly

+I call the lisp-like AST encoding "abstract assembly" because every constructor node starts with a name, never a concrete value or bytecode.
+This ensures we can extend, restrict, or redirect constructors through the namespace.
+The system provides a set of 'primitive' constructor names, typically prefixed with '%' such as '%i.add' for arithmetic and '%seq' for procedural composition.
+The common prefix simplifies recognition and translation.
+Most TL maps will contain a `"%" => "%"` entry to forward primitives by default.

-### Prefix Uniqueness and Name Mangling
+## Prefix Uniqueness and Name Mangling

 Names are described as prefix-unique: no name should be a prefix of another name.
 A violation of prefix uniqueness is a minor issue, worthy only of a warning.
 However, prefix-uniqueness is what lets us translate "bar" without modifying "bard" and "barrel".
 To resolve this, a compiler should 'mangle' names, e.g. escaping special characters and adding a ".!" suffix.

 The proposed suffix ".!" serves a role beyond prefix uniqueness.
 Every definition "bar.!" is implicitly associated with larger composite "bar.\*" for purpose of renames.
 This allows every definition to be implicitly extended with subcomponents or metadata within the namespace.
 We'll usually translate "x." to "y." instead of "x" to "y".

-*Note:* I don't write names in mangled form for aesthetic reasons, but in practice even primitives would be mangled.
+*Note:* I don't write names in mangled form for aesthetic reasons, but even primitives would be mangled.

-### Composing and Simplifying Translations
+## Composing and Simplifying Translations

-We can compose TLMaps sequentially, i.e. `A fby B` to indicate translation A is followed by (fby) translation B. We can evaluate this by adding rules with extended suffixes on both sides of A such that the RHS for A matches every possible LHS prefix for B, then we apply B's rewrites to the RHS of A. Note NULL never appears in the LHS of B, thus erasures are preserved.
+We can compose TL sequentially, i.e. assuming TL maps A and B, we can write 'A fby B' to indicate translation A is followed by (fby) translation B. Within the AST, we often express this lazily as a list of TL, head followed by tail.
+But it is feasible to reduce a list of TL to a singleton.
+This is achieved by extending suffixes on both sides of A such that the RHS for A matches every possible LHS prefix for B, then we apply B's rewrites to the RHS of A.

         { "bar" => "fo" } fby { "f" => "xy", "foo" => "z"  }                    # start
           # NOTE: also extend suffixes of implicit "" => "" rule